 With the exertional capacity to do light work, and, in the absence of any nonexertional limitations, this individual is able to do his past relevant work as he described it.
 Therefore, he is not disabled.

 The fact that your disability claim was denied does not necessarily mean that you aren't disabled.
 The most basic fact of the SSA disability process is simply that most cases will be denied, often because there wasn't enough medical evidence to prove the case, forcing claimants to go through the disability appeal process.
 Disability claimants should never resign themselves to giving up on an SSDI or SSI claim.
-Quite the opposite, the moment a claim is denied means that you can appeal, and the sooner you appeal, the sooner Social Security will schedule a hearing, which gives you the best chance of winning your claim.
+Quite the opposite, the moment a claim is denied means that you can appeal the denial, and the sooner you appeal, the sooner Social Security will schedule a hearing, which gives you the best chance of winning your claim.